AllenNeuralDynamics/aind-data-transfer-service/docs/source/UserGuideV2.rst

 -  Required fields

+   -  job_type: We store pre-compiled default configurations in AWS Parameter Store (e.g. modality transformation settings, Code Ocean pipeline settings).
+This field determines which preset to use when running the upload job.
+A list of job types can be seen by clicking the ``Job Parameters`` link.
    -  project_name: A list of project names can be seen by clicking the ``Project Names`` link
    -  subject_id: The LabTracks ID of the mouse